beccajoy/hang-in-there-boilerplate/README.md

 ## Set Up

-1. One teammate: fork this repository
+1. Fork this repository
-2. Go to settings and turn on GitHub Pages for this repository
-3. All teammates: clone down this repository
+2. Clone down this repository
-4. `cd` into the repository
+3. `cd` into the repository
-5. Run `open index.html` to view it in the browser
+4. Run `open index.html` to view it in the browser

 ## Project Goals
 - Write clean, DRY JavaScript to store our data